 Measuring Rocks and Roots:

 Observe the core that you collected and record if there are none, few or many rocks or rock fragments the core or soil sample.
-Write this on your data sheetNote: A few means 1-10 rocks, while many means that there are more than 10 rocks or that at least 25% of the core has rocks in it.
-This is qualitative but consistency will help make the data comparable among districts.
+Write this on your Soil Sampling data sheet.
+Note: A few means 1-10 rocks, while many means that there are more than 10 rocks or that at least 25% of the core has rocks in it.
+This is qualitative, but consistency will help make the data comparable among districts.

-Observe the core that you collected and record if there are none, few, or many roots in the sample, and record this on your data sheet
+Observe the core that you collected and record if there are none, few, or many roots in the sample, and record this on your Soil Sampling data sheet.

 Note: A few means 1-10 roots, while many means that there are more than 10 roots or that the core is held together by roots.
-This is qualitative but consistency will help make the data comparable among districts.
+This is qualitative, but consistency will help make the data comparable among districts.

 Animals:

-While the soil is in the close zip-lock, look carefully at the soil core to see if there are any invertebrate animals present in the core.
+While the soil is in the closed zip-lock, look carefully at the soil core to see if there are any invertebrate animals present in the core.
 Feel free to break up the core into smaller pieces to find the animals.
 The bag cannot be opened because soil water will escape.

 Cleaning Up